stuycs-gh-classrooms/nxtm-p01-pd10-strawberry-shortcake/README.md

 METHODS
   -void move()
-		- moves the bullet by changing its PVector.y value according to ySpeed

-  -  boolean collisionCheck (Barrier other, Alien other)
+		- moves the bullet by changing its PVector.y value according to ySpeed -boolean collisionCheck (Barrier other, Alien other)
 	  	- Checks for collisions with barriers and the aliens.
 	- void display(PVector h)
 		- displays the bullet on the screen according to PVector head values.